 1. They violate customer trust

 Let’s face it.
-For shoppers, your site’s security isn’t measured by the quality of your infrastructure, but by your integrity.
+For shoppers, your site’s security isn’t measured by the quality of your infrastructure but by your integrity.
 Dark patterns leave consumers feeling frustrated and betrayed.

-Deceptive advertising has high potential to destroy the relationships you’ve built with your customers, which means they won’t do business with you again.
+Deceptive advertising has a high potential to destroy the relationships you’ve built with your customers, which means they won’t do business with you again.
 Users are not dumb.
 Once they realize what you did, it will take you a lot of effort to gain their trust back.

 2. They hurt your reputation